Indonesian Navy: Expansion in the 21st century

-During the presidencies of Susilo Bambang Yudhoyono and Joko Widodo, the Navy has begun a program of expansion of its combat commands and has begun a program of national warship construction in naval arsenals, while acquiring nationally produced transport aircraft for the needs of the Navy.
+During the presidencies of Susilo Bambang Yudhoyono and Joko Widodo, the Navy has begun a program of expansion of its combat commands and has begun a program of national warship construction in naval arsenals, while acquiring nationally produced transport aircraft for the needs of the Navy, a program that has continued during the presidency of Prabowo Subianto, which saw the Navy finally joining the ranks of aircraft carrier operators globally.

-On December 17, 2024, Indonesian Navy Chief of Staff Admiral Muhammad Ali inaugurated two Fast Patrol Warships (PC 60), KRI Hampala-880 and KRI Lumba-Lumba-881, at a ceremony held at Sunda Kelapa Pier, North Jakarta.
-The ships were produced by domestic shipbuilder PT.
+One example of such successes in naval shipbuilding was when on December 17, 2024, Indonesian Navy Chief of Staff Admiral Muhammad Ali was the guest of honor in the commissioning ceremony of two Fast Patrol Warships (PC 60), KRI Hampala-880 and KRI Lumba-Lumba-881, in Sunda Kelapa Pier, North Jakarta.
+The ships were produced for the Navy by domestic shipbuilder PT.
 Caputra Mitra Sejati.

 Organization

 According to Presidential Regulation No. 84/2025 on the Organization of the Indonesian National Armed Forces, the organizational structure of the navy comprises the following components: